chappel/SAPJamSampleCode/jam_java_odata_api_sync_client_sample/readme.md

 		1. Package the file as a jar using ```mvn package```
 		2. Run the jar from the JamSyncApp/target directory using "java -jar jam_java_odata_api_sync_client_sample-0.0.1-SNAPSHOT"

-You should see members and groups sync with the destination JAM instance.
+You should see members and groups sync with the destination Jam instance.

 ### Limitations:
 1. Subgroups are not handled.